AlexCGuillen/Exports_to_Imports/.github/python-instructions.md

 Output a comprehensive list of scenarios you would test, sorted by highest priority.
 ```

+types other than fix: and feat: are allowed, for example @commitlint/config-conventional (based on the Angular convention) recommends build:, chore:, ci:, docs:, style:, refactor:, perf:, test:, and others.
+footers other than BREAKING CHANGE: <description> may be provided and follow a convention similar to git trailer format.

 ### QGIT

 When I type "qgit", this means: